 Students must possess a bachelor's degree from an accredited college or university.
 A major or a concentration in exercise physiology or exercise science is preferred.
 A student is expected to have undergraduate course work in the science areas including kinesiology and exercise physiology.
 When these courses are lacking, it is expected that students will make up the deficiencies.
 A student may be admitted to the program contingent upon successful completion of undergraduate deficiencies.
 Although not a prerequisite, it is strongly recommended that applicants have some academic background in statistics, research methods, anatomy, physiology, and chemistry.

-Applicants must have a GPA of 2.8 in undergraduate coursework and have completed (or will complete) a baccalaureate degree prior to enrolling in this program.
+Applicants must have a minimum GPA of 2.8 in undergraduate coursework and have completed (or will complete) a baccalaureate degree prior to enrolling in our program.
 The application is online and can be found with detailed instructions on the Graduate Admissions page for Exercise Physiology.
 An essay describing career goals, previous experiences, and research interests is uploaded to the online application.
 The application also requests contact information for two people who can submit recommendations on the applicant's behalf.
-Official transcripts of baccalaureate and graduate cousework must be mailed from each institiution attended directly to the Graduate Admissions Office.
+Official transcripts of baccalaureate and graduate coursework must be mailed from each institution attended directly to the Graduate Admissions Office.

 Students enrolled on a full-time basis must complete all courses in sequence.
 Part-time students must consult with the chair of the department to identify the appropriate course(s) per semester.
 Following completion of the academic component of the program (24 credits), the student chooses either the internship track or the thesis track (8 credits each).
 Internship experiences will be arranged through the program's clinical coordinator at places of interest throughout the United States.